pytr-org/pytr/README.md

 ```

 This will subscribe to a topic, return the first response and immediately unsubscribe.
 If no response is returned this
 will time out after a default of five seconds.
+You can also prefix any method with `blocking_` to achieve the same result (eg: `tr.blocking_portfolio(timeout=5)`).

-Warning: `tr.run_blocking()` will silently drop all messages belonging to different subscriptions, therefore do not use both approaches at the same time.
+*Warning*: `tr.run_blocking()` will silently drop all messages belonging to different subscriptions, therefore do not use both approaches at the same time.

 ## All Subscriptions